New Location Science Models with Applications to UAV-Based Disaster Relief

-\textcite{dukkanci2024facility} provides a comprehensive review of drone-assisted delivery and highlights future research directions.
-They emphasize that weather conditions, particularly wind, should be accurately accounted for in future studies.
-Moreover, as noted in \textcite{dukkanci2024facility_EJOR}, existing drone-based research has not fully leveraged advancements from non-drone-related studies, including the use of heterogeneous fleets.
-These observations underscore a broader challenge: modern facility location problems in UAV applications demand frameworks that can simultaneously address environmental uncertainties and fleet heterogeneity.
-To bridge this gap, our method explicitly considers a heterogeneous fleet of UAVs and the effect of wind, making it more aligned with real-world applications.
-This forms another aspect of the motivation for this work in UAV applications.
+The paper by \textcite{dukkanci2024facility} provides a comprehensive review of drone-assisted delivery and highlights future research directions.
+It emphasizes that weather conditions--particularly wind--should be accurately accounted for in future studies.
+Moreover, as noted in \textcite{dukkanci2024facility_EJOR}, existing drone-based research has not fully leveraged advancements from non-drone-related studies including the use of heterogeneous fleets.
+These observations underscore a broader challenge: modern facility location problems in UAV applications demand frameworks that can simultaneously address {\em environmental uncertainties} and fleet {\em heterogeneity}.
+To bridge this gap, our method explicitly considers a heterogeneous fleet of UAVs and the effect of wind while making it more aligned with real-world applications.
+This forms yet another aspect of our motivation for this work.